 Duke and Duchess of Cambridge: Anmer Hall, Norfolk

-Instead of jetting off to tropical destinations such as Mustique, Kate Middleton and Prince William will undoubtedly be keeping much closer to home this year.
-The Duke and Duchess usually reside with children Prince George, Princess Charlotte and Prince Louis at Apartment 1A at Kensington Palace, but they have been self-isolating at their country estate, Anmer Hall, amid the coronavirus.
+The Duke and Duchess usually reside with children Prince George, Princess Charlotte and Prince Louis at Apartment 1A at Kensington Palace, but they have been spending a lot of time at their country estate, Anmer Hall, amid the coronavirus.
 It has been a go-to summer break for them in the past, so why not stay there all summer?

 Located on the Sandringham Estate, the three-storey property has a sprawling lawn that supposedly includes climbing frames, a climbing wall and swings, so it sounds like the perfect setting for a family break!